jyotiprakash111/Web-Design/README.md

 # Web-Design
-Just Simple Design Samples Using HTMl & CSS Only.
+Just Simple Design Samples Using HTML & CSS Only.